 151 Principles of Economics.
 F and S, core.
 A study of the principles of resource allocation, income distribution, prices, production, income and employment levels, and economic growth with an emphasis on the market system.
 The course is planned to help students understand basic domestic and international economic problems.
 Not recommended for majors or minors.
-Mr. J. Dodge, Mr. R. Hoksbergen, Mr. K. Schaefer, Mr. S. Vander Linde.
+Mr. J. Dodge, Mr. R. Hoksbergen, Mr. J. Ibe, Mr. T. Weeda.

 221 Principles of Microeconomics.
 F and S, core.
 A study of the behavior of consumers and firms and their effects on prices, production of goods and services, use of resources, and the distribution of income; with an evaluation of the equity and efficiency of private sector and governmental activity in a market system.
-Mr. M. Anderson, Mr. E. Dykema, Mr. K. Schaefer, Mr. J. Tiemstra, Mr. S. Vander Linde.
+Mr. E. Dykema, Mr. R. Hoksbergen, Mr. K. Schaefer, Mr. J. Tiemstra.

 222 Principles of Macroeconomics.
 F and S. A continuation of 221.
 A study and evaluation of the determination of national income including analysis of consumer spending and saving patterns; business investment; government spending, taxation, and monetary policy; unemployment; and inflation.
 Prerequisite: 221.
-Mr. M. Anderson, Mr. R. Hoksbergen, Mr. K. Schaefer, Mr. J. Tiemstra, Mr. E. Van Der Heide.
+Mr. R. Hoksbergen, Mr. J. Ibe, Mr. K. Schaefer, Mr. J. Tiemstra, Mr. T. Weeda.

 241 The U.S. Health Economy.
-S. A study of the institutions that comprise the U.S.
+F. A study of the institutions that comprise the U.S.

 health care system from an economic viewpoint.
 The course examines the development of U.S. health care institutions, public policies that have shaped it, and the economic interactions between health care consumer, provider, and insurer.
 Focus will be placed on issues of resource allocation, cost containment, quality assessment, and government provision.
 This course is recommended for students who are seeking a professional career in a health care discipline.
 Not open to freshman students.
-Approved for 1989-90.
 Mr. S. Vander Linde.

-323 Intermediate Microeconomics.
-F. An intermediate course in microeconomic theory, emphasizing the role of the price system in organizing economic activity and an evaluation of its efficiency and equity.
+323 Intermediate Microeconomics.\ F. An intermediate course in microeconomic theory, emphasizing the role of the price system in organizing economic activity and an evaluation of its efficiency and equity.
 Students may not receive credit for both this course and Economics or Business 325.
 Prerequisite: 151 or 221.
-Mr. M. Anderson.
+Mr. J. Dodge.

-324 Intermediate Macroeconomics.
-S. An intermediate course in macroeconomic theory which studies the theory of aggregate demand, the level of employment, the general level of prices, and economic growth.
+324 Intermediate Macroeconomics.\ S. An intermediate course in macroeconomic theory which studies the theory of aggregate demand, the level of employment, the general level of prices, and economic growth.
 Students may not receive credit for both this course and Economics or Business 326.
 Prerequisite: 151 or 222.
-Mr. R. Hoksbergen.
+Mr. S. Vander Linde.

-325 Managerial Economics.
-S. An intermediate-level course in microeconomic theory emphasizing applications to managerial decision-making in the areas of production, marketing, and hiring of resources.
+325 Managerial Economics.\ S. An intermediate-level course in microeconomic theory emphasizing applications to managerial decision-making in the areas of production, marketing, and hiring of resources.
 Goals of firms and the use of economic theory in achieving them are examined and evaluated.
 Also listed as Business 325.
 Students may not receive credit for both this course and Economics 323.
 Prerequisites: Economics 151 or 221, Mathematics 132 or 161, and completion of or concurrent registration in Mathematics 143, 243, or 343.
-Mr. K. Schaefer.
+Mr. J. Dodge.

-326 Business Cycles and Forecasting.
-F. An intermediate-level course in macroeconomic theory emphasizing analysis of general business activity and the implications of changing business conditions for business and public policy.
+326 Business Cycles and Forecasting.\ F. An intermediate-level course in macroeconomic theory emphasizing analysis of general business activity and the implications of changing business conditions for business and public policy.
 Basic forecasting techniques are explained and the use of forecast information in firm and individual decision-making are evaluated.
 Also listed as Business 326.
 Students may not receive credit for both this course and Economics 324.
 Prerequisites: Economics 151 or 222, and completion of or concurrent registration in Mathematics 143, 243, or 343.
-Mr. E. Van Der Heide.
+Mr. S. Vander Linde.

-331 Money and Banking.
-F and S. A study of the principles of money, banking, and credit with emphasis on monetary theory and policy and their role in domestic and international economics.
+331 Money and Banking.\ F and S. A study of the principles of money, banking, and credit with emphasis on monetary theory and policy and their role in domestic and international economics.
 Prerequisite: 151 or 222.
 Mr. J. Dodge, Mr. J. Tiemstra.